knightazura/ghost-sdk/Git-workflow.md

 **gh-pages** - this branch contains all of the code and content for http://docs.ghost.org.
 This is open to contributions.

 **###-data-updates** - a branch starting with 3 numbers is probably to do with schema changes that require us to bump the database version number.

-**ember** - a branch we're currently using to rewrite our admin UI in ember

 ### Open Issues